 When deciding matters related to child custody, the court will always consider what is in the best interests of the child.
 While the court recognizes the importance of parental rights, it may also terminate a parent’s rights when the best interests of a child are at stake.

 In North Carolina, termination of parental rights is guided by federal and state law, and either parent may seek to terminate the other parent’s rights.
-A North Carolina court may terminate the rights of a parent with evidence that the parent has engaged in acts of abuse, neglect, and abandonment, among many other reasons.
+A North Carolina court may terminate the rights of a parent with evidence that the parent has engaged in acts of:

 With over 110 years of combined legal experience, you can trust your case with us.